 Public issue or Initial Public Offering is the process of issuing shares to the public for the first time.

-A private placement is offering of shares to a few selected investors.
+A private placement is the offering of shares to a few selected investors.
 These selected investors could be mutual funds, venture capital, banks, insurance companies, etc.

 Rights Issue or Rights Offer is a way through which a listed company raises capital by offering shares to the existing shareholders.
-For example, XYZ company comes out with 1:2 right issue.
+For example, XYZ company comes out with a 1:2 right issue.
 This means that XYZ shareholders can buy an extra share for every 2 shares they have.
 Usually, the stocks issued in the form of the right issues are lower priced than the prevailing market price of the share.